 The Writing Program offers the services of a Writing Specialist to assist students in developing their writing skills.
 The Writing Specialist works with students on an individual basis and also conducts workshops on specific topics.
 Students may consult the Writing Specialist on their own initiative and may benefit from analysis of a writing diagnostic instrument administered through the Writing Program.

-Entering students are invited to participate in the Academic Success Program.
-There is no charge or academic credit for participating in this Program.
+Entering students are invited to participate in the Summer Advantage Institute and the Academic Success Program.
+There is no charge or academic credit for participating in these programs.

 The Office of Academic Planning, Programming, and Advising can also assist upper-level students who experience academic difficulty with locating and obtaining tutoring services.